 Trojan prince, son of Priam and brother of Hector.
 Cowardly but successful with women, before the events of the Iliad Paris was asked to judge whether Hera, Athena, or Aphrodite was the most beautiful.
 He chose Aphrodite and, as a reward, she helped him to steal Helen from Menelaus, beginning the Trojan War.

 Paris Quotes in The Iliad

 The The Iliad quotes below are all either spoken by Paris or refer to Paris.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of The Iliad published in 1998.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of The Iliad published in 1998.).

 Book 3 Quotes

 Well, go to him yourself—you hover beside him!

 Abandon the gods’ high road and become a mortal!...

 suffer for Paris, protect Paris, for eternity . . .